Russian oil giant Rosneft appoints former Austrian foreign minister to its board

 The 56-year-old polyglot Middle East expert was appointed foreign minister by the far-right Freedom Party, which has a cooperation agreement with the Russia's ruling pro-Putin United Russia Party.

-Rosneft said in a statement on Wednesday that its shareholders had elected 11 members to its new board, including Bernard Looney, Chief Executive Officer of BP, as well as Matthias Warnig, the head of Nord Stream 2 AG, and Gerhard Schroeder, a former German chancellor.
+Rosneft said in a statement on Wednesday that its shareholders had elected 11 members to its new board, including Bernard Looney, Chief Executive Officer of BP (BP.L), as well as Matthias Warnig, the head of Nord Stream 2 AG, and Gerhard Schroeder, a former German chancellor.

 Our Standards: The Thomson Reuters Trust Principles.